Help! My Living Expenses Exceed My Income

 Be Careful When Using Credit Cards

-Credit cards are great for building credit when you are in need of a large loan.
-Unfortunately, when misused, it could result in lasting effects on your credit, making it difficult to secure a loan from a bank.
+Credit cards are great for building credit.
+But, unfortunately, when misused, it could result in lasting effects on your credit, making it difficult to secure a loan from a bank.

 All in all, having expenses that are higher than your income is a tough situation.
 However, by implementing the tactics mentioned above, it could be easier to make a transition into a life of financial security and stability.